 The project site was reviewed for wetlands using the USFWS Wetland Inventory Mapper and a visual confirmation during the field site inspection.
-No wetlands were determined to be present on site.
+The site inspection identified a stream about 110 feet east of the site, but it will not be impacted by the projects if BMPs, such as silt fencing and erosion control, are implemented during any ground-disturbing activities.
 No further evaluation is required.
 The project is in compliance with Executive Order 11990.